Gaberston Mill: Closure

 'The other factory was Gaberston Mill, then and for long after chiefly engaged in the shawl and tartan cloth trade.
 It had a long period of great prosperity, employing several hundred workers; but, alas, owing to the inexorable decrees of fashion, the wearing of shawls has almost entirely gone out.
 The works might have been adapted to the tweed trades, as others have done, but owing to the death of the founder, the late Mr David Lambert, and, while still in the prime of life, by the death of his son, the late Mr James Lambert, which unfortunate event was ultimately followed by the work being closed altogether.

-After closure it was used for several other uses over the next few decades but was finally demolished.
-Its site, on Whins Road, is remembered by Lambert Avenue and the still extant mill lade.
+Aftermath

+After closure the mill buildings were utilised for several other uses over the next few decades but in 1910 demolition work began.
+In 1916 Miss Margaret Fraser Lambert, the last of the Lambert family, left between £4500 and £5500 for the erection of a United Free Church of Scotland, to be named the Lambert Memorial Church in memory of her father, David.
+The bequest was subject to a legal dispute and by 1924 the Free Church Presbytery decided to refuse it as the site was unsuitable for building, and by then the sum wouldn't have paid for the proposed 500 seat church.
+The bequest then went to various charities.
+The site passed to the Alloa Coal Company and in 1928 was leased as children's playing fields.
+It was later purchased by the Council who built council housing, with Lambert Avenue passing through the centre of the former mill complex site.
+The mill lade still survives, as does the western stone wall of the original mill complex which forms a boundary between No.72 and No.74 Whins Road.
 No images are known to survive of the building.